16 Unique English Words To Expand Your Vocabulary

 Now, this is a pretty unique word not only because of the way it’s spelled but also because of how it’s pronounced.

 Phyllo (noun) is a very thin dough that pastry chefs layer together to form a flaky pastry.

 The orange-pecan baklava pie I had yesterday was made with phyllo pastry.
 Yummy!

-According to TheFreeDictionary, this word dates back to the 13th century.
-Indeed, its spelling is similar to how some old English words are spelled, and it’s unique because it’s still being used quite often today.
+This word dates back to the 13th century.
+Indeed, its spelling is similar to how some old English words are spelled, and it’s unique because it’s still used quite often today.